sprint84/objective-c-style-guide/README.md

 - (void)_configTableView
 ```

-All constants should begin with C_
+All constants should begin with `C_` followed by Camel case.

 **For example:**
 ```objc
 static const NSString C_SyncState = @"C_SyncState";